 If you are traveling WITHIN the U.S. (including Puerto Rico, Guam, American Samoa, and the U.S. Virgin Islands), enter your name EXACTLY as it appears on your driver’s license.
 DO NOT GUESS!

 Your name will be printed on your airline ticket exactly as you enter it.
 If the name on your airline ticket does not match the name on your identification, you will be charged a correction fee or may not be allowed through airport security.

 Program-specific Application Materials/Requirements:

 Required regardless of whether or not you already have a passport.
-Submit 2 passport-size photos (2” x 2”) taken by a professional passport photographer.
-Write your name on the back of each photo prior to submitting.
+You will need 1 passport-size photo (2” x 2”) taken by a professional passport photographer.
+This will be uploaded online as part of your visa application.

 Step IV (post-application deadline)

 You must turn in a signed passport valid for 6 months from the date of arrival in the foreign country.
 It must have at least TWO side-by-side blank pages (in addition to the notes pages).
 Your passport will be sent to the Consulate, along with your visa application, to apply for a visa.

 This process is done online, wait for further details from the OIE before beginning.